drmargarido/d-tracker/README.md

 ## Install
-To run the application use the most recent releas, which right now is the [0.09-alpha](https://github.com/drmargarido/d-tracker/releases).
+To run the application use the most recent release, which right now is the [0.09-alpha](https://github.com/drmargarido/d-tracker/releases).

 ### Linux